-The Cancer Biology Program conforms to the general GSBS requirements requiring 54 credit hours minimum to include one credit hour of the Ethical Dimensions of the Biomedical Sciences (GS210051), three Tutorial Research Experiences (GS000514), four required GSBS area requirement courses, and a minimum of one year of registration for research which includes Research in Biomedical Sciences (GS000520) and Dissertation for Doctor of Philosophy (GS000920).
+The Cancer Biology Program conforms to the general GSBS requirements requiring 54 credit hours minimum to include three Tutorial Laboratory Experiences (GS001514); for students who matriculate in Fall 2014 or thereafter: a one semester core course, Foundations of Biomedical Research (GS211017).
+For students who matriculate prior to Fall 2014: Four required Area courses; For students who matriculate in Fall 2014 or thereafter: Science Writing (GS211151) or a Program-specific science writing course; The Ethical Dimensions of the Biomedical Sciences (GS211051) plus two online ethics modules; and a minimum of one year of registration for research which includes Research in Biomedical Sciences (GS001520) and Dissertation for Doctor of Philosophy (GS001920).

 GSBS Required Basic Courses

 - GS04 1093 The Biology of Cancer Metastasis

 - Cancer Biology Scientific Writing and Speaking [New]